iuryol/JWT-API_athentication/README.md

+## READ this to install the project correctly

 ## run composer install to install necessary dependencies

-## Create your own local database with name system
+## Create your own local database with name system (important)

 ## copy the .env.example file to a new .env